LIGHTS ON

 Director's Statement

 This film is a letter to our loved ones.
-For Kyla, it is a profound dedication to her father — a man who balanced the weight
+For Kyla, it is a profound dedication to her father — a man who balanced the weight of parenthood while running a multi-sport facility in Cavite, Philippines.
+To her, that sports hall was more than a place of business.

-for athletes but for a daughter — a woman, learning strength, resilience, and grace.
+It was a second home, a training ground not just for athletes but for a daughter — a woman, learning strength, resilience, and grace.
 For Arvin, it is a tribute to his younger brother, named Agapito Jr. — a person with special needs.
 Though they have shared happy moments, Arvin sometimes thought that, without his limitations, Agapito would probably join him in the filmmaking world.
-However, he finds contentment, knowing that Agapito’s way of seeing the

-of wonder.
+However, he finds contentment, knowing that Agapito’s way of seeing the world defied convention but overflowed with a different kind of wonder.
 The duckpin alley, for us, echoed with stories and memories from years past.
 It preserves its charm, in the way that it is untouched and unchanged by the rush of modern life.
 The workers there, albeit in unglamorous stations, were former duckpin athletes, who move with amazing precision and passion for the sport they love.

-e build worlds with those we love, in reality or in fantasy, wherever we go — even within the confines of a bygone
+We build worlds with those we love, in reality or in fantasy, wherever we go — even within the confines of a bygone

 duckpin alley.